-Note: For some the suggestion in this meditation will be difficult because they will be timid about starting prayer with the family.
+NOTE: For some the suggestion in this meditation will be difficult because they will be timid about starting prayer with the family.
 How about you?

-[†] The Holy Family prayer is the first prayer in the Novena Devotion, pages 8 and 9
+The Holy Family prayer is the first prayer in the Novena Devotion, page 8

 'TIS HERE FROM MY LABOR, I'LL REST